A Very Good Production

 A Very Good Production was an American film and television production company founded by comedian, television host, actress Ellen DeGeneres and Warner Bros.
 Television's Telepictures in 2003.
 It was known for producing the series The Ellen DeGeneres Show.

 The company co-founded the former record label, eleveneleven in 2010.

+The company was dissolved on September 24, 2024 as its founder Ellen DeGeneres retired from the show business, stand up comedian and actress after the release of Ellen DeGeneres: For Your Approval on Netflix following the allegations of on-set bullying before The Ellen DeGeneres Show ended in 2022.

 History

 In October 2010, the company signed a multi-year deal with Warner Bros.

 On March 17, 2021, it was announced that the company had signed a multi-year production deal with Discovery, Inc. to produce natural history content for the Discovery Channel and Discovery+.